EthenDcosta5/Audible-Data-Cleaning---Power-Query-Editor/README.md

-# GitHub Project Description
-## Project Title: Audible Dataset Cleaning and Standardization using Power Query Editor
+# Project Title: Audible Dataset Cleaning and Standardization using Power Query Editor

 ## Detailed Description:
 In this project, I used Power Query Editor within Excel to clean and standardize an Audible dataset, preparing it for subsequent analysis.
 Below are the key steps taken: